You will need a licence from us if your property meets the following criteria:

 You could get an unlimited fine for renting out an unliensed HMO or a fine of up to £5000 for breaching a condition of the licence upon conviction (as at October 2018).
 Local authorities are also able to issue landlords with civil penalty notices of up to £30,000 per offence as an alternative to prosecution.

 Be aware that if you apply for a licence online, you will need to make the payment to complete the application.
-If you download the application form you can either make the payment online here, by cheque or by phone.
+If you download the application form you can make the payment online here.

 For existing licence renewals, please visit our renewals page.